 According to Whitehead, the law’s “assessment teams” empower non-medically educated individuals to become aware of and refer students for a remedy that may have lifelong, poor results.
 “Just for objecting to what a teacher says or to [what] an important says, you may be seen as rebellious and probably having intellectual issues – and that could go on your report,” he describes.
 “And that report remains with a pupil for their complete life.”

 The attorney representing the Coachella, Calif., girl stuck on a digital camera dumping three-day-antique dogs in a Dumpster argued that “dogs aren’t humans” at a bail listening to Thursday.
 Deborah Sue Culwell is charged with seven counts of felony animal cruelty and seven counts of misdemeanor abandoning animals for the April 18 incident.
 She has pleaded now not guilty.
 She had previously been released on $10,000 bail on April 23.
-However, prosecutors satisfied a choice to grow it to $50,000 on Thursday.
+However, prosecutors were satisfied to grow it to $50,000 on Thursday.

 Joseph Cavanaugh, Culwell’s lawyer, made the “puppies are not human beings” remark for the duration of the listening to and brought that the girl shouldn’t be held to the identical widespread as someone who harms any other character.
 Culwell was caught on video putting a bag allegedly containing seven dogs in a Dumpster with temperatures in the mid-90s.
 A passerby discovered the dogs and alerted the police.